Types of Exfoliating Products and How They Help You Achieve Healthy, Glowing Skin

 Products that serve as physical or manual exfoliators contain beads or natural grains that buff away the skin’s surface.
 It’s called manual exfoliation because you manually scrub your skin with the grains in gentle circular motions.
 These products can make your skin look smoother and brighter, but you have to be careful not to over-exfoliate.

-POND’S Clear Solutions Facial Scrub is a scrub specifically formulated for acne-prone skin, so it has gentle scrub particles that won’t be harsh on the affected area.
+One of POND's exfoliators is the POND’S Clear Solutions Facial Foam a scrub specifically formulated for acne-prone skin, so it has gentle scrub particles that won’t be harsh on the affected area.
 It contains herbal clay, neem plant extracts, and prebiotics to control oil, clear your pores, and strengthen your skin to make it glow.

 Don’t forget that your skin is more than your face.
 The Dove Gentle Exfoliating Body Wash has microbeads that delicately slough off dead skin and restore its natural nutrients.
 Its formula is so mild you can use it every day in the shower.

 Chemical exfoliation uses chemicals to remove dead skin cells from the skin.
-These include alpha-hydroxy acids (AHAs), beta hydroxy acids (BHAs), and different enzymes.
+These include , and different enzymes.
 You will typically find these ingredients in cleansers, toners, moisturizers, scrubs, serums, peels, and masks.
 They are all also effective methods of exfoliation.
 While they work to break the bonds between skin cells to loosen the dead skin, here’s what makes each one different.

 Treat signs of skin aging with AHAs.